ApogeeIntegration/Tableau-Utilities/storyBuilder/README.md

 Steps required for use:

 1. Export the PPT slide deck of interest as images in either .jpeg, .jpg, .bmp or .png format.
-Save the path to the directory with these images.
+Remember the path to the directory with these images.
 2. Run the script on terminal or command prompt using the arguments described below.

 ## Running Utility Script